Laneic/Plant-Disease-Detection-System/README.md

 •Python

 **How To Execute Project**
+•pip install -r requirements
-•Start the developement server using python flask framework.
-•Launch the website on your desktop browser (preffered google chrome).\
+•Setup Environment Variable API_KEY with your openAI API Key •Run the Backend Server using command python App.py •Launch the index.html on your desktop browser (preffered google chrome).\
-•Upload the image.\
+•Choose the Image\
-•Javascript sends a post request to the server.\
-•Image is received using the route in python flask.\
-•Server sends the image to CNN model for comparison and prediction of the disease.\
-•CNN model returns the Plant and disease name.\
-•An API request is made to a OpenAi model to provide solutions and information about the predicted disease.\
-•The information returned by the OpenAi model is displayed on the Website.
+•click the predict button
+• wait for the plant name, disease name and diseases information output